 The Kreuzberger Kinderstiftung creates opportunities and safe spaces where young people can grow and develop.
 They engage in political processes, discover their potential, learn to appreciate diversity and overcome challenges, and thereby become more self-confident and responsible.

 Our foundation is based in the district of Berlin-Kreuzberg.
 Here, we support many local projects for children and youth.
 But our commitment does not end at the district boundaries: With Kreuzberg values such as tolerance and flexibility, the desire for innovation and the belief that diversity is positive, we are active in Germany and Europe.

 With our funding programs we support projects of other non-profit organizations.
 We are especially happy to promote activities that are planned and organized by children and young people themselves.
-In addition to our Germany-wide program „Civic Engagement of Children and Youth“ we support youth projects in Greece (links are in German), who are affected by the crises.
+In addition to our Germany-wide program “Civic Engagement of Children and Youth” we support youth projects in Greece (links are in German) to offset the effects of the economic crisis.

 By awarding scholarships we allow teenagers and young adults access to education and intercultural experiences.
 Since 2009, we have given German students who attend secondary education schools (Mittel- und Realschulen; schools which are often considered as lower education) the chance to spend a school year abroad (link is in German).
-Nearly 400 young people have been granted stipends.
-Since 2016, our scholarships and stipends have also enabled students to attend vocational colleges abroad (link is in German).
+Over 540 young people have been granted stipends.

 Our IKAROS Scholarship (link is in German) gives young people a second chance to obtain an educational degree.
 There are many factors that lead to dropping out of school – and at least as many good reasons to return to school for a degree or professional qualification.
 This scholarship enables highly motivated young people access to the necessary financial support in order to independently continue their studies.